 If you have no suitable clear gift bags to use for your treat or drink, you could make your own using clear gift wrapping foil.
 Simply follow the tutorial for paper gift bags.

 For an extra wow effect on your gift in a jar

 For an extra wow effect, you could bake matchstick cookies and place them in a large matchbox.
 Here is a recipe if you are feeling up for it.
 I must warn you, though: I did this for 40 gifts one year and came to regret it.
 So only do this if baking is a way for you to wind down.

-I hope I was able to show you, that the DIY Spirit of Christmas in a jar can be as simple or as elaborate as you want.
-My simple balance tip is: When time is short, use purchased treats, gift bags and washi tape to keep things as simple as possible.
+If you’re pressed for time, use purchased treats, gift bags, and washi tape to keep things as simple as possible.
 Keep the more elaborate version for another year.
 Also, reduce the number of recipients and consider buying something small for a larger crowd.

 If you’d love to get more tips that make life easier and more enjoyable, simply sign up for my newsletter This will also give you free access to my VIP area.
 Within the next few weeks, you’ll see more resources added so be sure to join my list.
 In addition, I’ll send you simple balancing tips straight to your inbox about 2 times per month – for a little extra encouragement that I don’t share on here.

 Find what you need to make this gift: